Tenet CEO welcomes delays in Republican changes to Obamacare

-(Reuters) - The delays in Republican plans to overhaul Obamacare are helpful to hospital operator Tenet Healthcare Corp , the company's chief executive officer said on Tuesday, as the timeline shifts further out for any changes to government healthcare payments.
+NEW YORK (Reuters) - The delays in Republican plans to overhaul Obamacare are helpful to hospital operator Tenet Healthcare Corp, the company's chief executive officer said on Tuesday, as the timeline shifts further out for any changes to government healthcare payments.

 President Donald Trump campaigned on a promise to repeal and replace the Affordable Care Act, often called Obamacare, but Republican lawmakers and the administration have not yet agreed on a plan.
 Republicans say they do not want to pull the rug out from the newly insured and are unlikely to adopt major changes before 2019.